RezaKatebi/RezaKatebi.github.io/_pages/Research.md

 I have been studying Black Holes from the second year of my undergradate.
 I have studied them from theoretical, computational, and observational aspects.
 I have also been working on Deep Learning techinques and their applications in Astronomy.

 ## Deep Learning in Astronomy
 * Katebi, R., Zhou, Y., Chornock, R. and Bunescu, R., 2018.
-Galaxy morphology prediction using capsule networks. arXiv preprint arXiv:1809.08377.([arXiv](https://arxiv.org/abs/1809.08377))(see the [news](https://www.ohio-forum.com/2018/10/katebis-class-project-leads-to-a-more-accurate-way-to-classify-galaxy-images/) about this project.)
+Galaxy morphology prediction using capsule networks. arXiv preprint arXiv:1809.08377.([arXiv](https://arxiv.org/abs/1809.08377); See the [news](https://www.ohio-forum.com/2018/10/katebis-class-project-leads-to-a-more-accurate-way-to-classify-galaxy-images/) about this project.)

 ## Astronomy
+* Katebi, R., Chornock, R., Berger, E., Jones, D.O., Lunnan, R., Margutti, R., Rest, A., Scolnic, D.M., Burgett, W.S., Kaiser, N. and Kudritzki, R.P., 2018.
+PS1-13cbe: The Rapid" Turn on" of a Seyfert 1. arXiv preprint arXiv:1811.03694. ([arXiv](https://arxiv.org/abs/1811.03694); See the [news](https://phys.org/news/2018-11-rapid-turn-on-nuclear-transient-astronomers.html) about this project)

 * Chornock, R., Katebi, R., Brown, J. S., Holoien, T. S., Stanek, K. Z., Kochanek, C. S., ... & Bersier, D. (2016).
 ASASSN-16ci: Discovery of A Type Ia Supernova in NGC 1272.
 The Astronomer's Telegram, 8765.

 * Chornock, R., Bhirombhakdi, K., Katebi, R., Blanchard, P., Nicholl, M., & Berger, E. (2016).
 Spectroscopic classification of two superluminous supernovae.
 The Astronomer's Telegram, 8790.